-However, the change to this interview process is not the end of the world.
-First and foremost, you won’t have to worry about mapping out a route to an office you’ve never been to before and potentially run the risk of being late.
-If you do somehow manage to be late for an interview you’re having in your living room/kitchen/shed/office, it’s mind-blowing that you’ve managed to read this far.
-That provides us with a nice segue into our first remote interview tip.
+However, the change to this interview process is far from the end of the world.
+First and foremost, you won’t have to worry about mapping a route to an office you’ve never been to before potentially running the risk of being late and you can reference notes you've prepared without being too obvious.

 1. Get your setup right 💻